 Leading manufacturers in the global coco peat industry include several multinational companies with extensive production capacities and diverse application portfolios.
-Key players include
+Key players include:

 Setting up a coco peat manufacturing plant requires evaluating several key factors, including technological requirements and quality assurance.
-Some of the critical considerations include:

 Establishing and operating a coco peat manufacturing plant involves various cost components, including: